crums-io/stowkwik/README.md

 which will copy the `bin` and `repo` directories to your home directory.

-To use this library with other maven projects do the same you did with `io-utils`..

-> `$ mvn clean install`

 ### Javadoc

 My main use for annotating code with javadoc comments is for the context bubbles my IDE pops on hovering the mouse